yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

         /pickit/external_cmds
         (type: std_msgs/String)

-These commands will trigger Pick-it to go into states responsible executing a specific task.
+These commands will trigger Pickit to go into states responsible executing a specific task.
 The current state can at all times be monitored by subscribing to the following topic: